hapax/hapax.github.io/assets/teaching.md

 And shrubs kill interest.
 Note that pretty much *anything* can be a shrub: a problem, a chapter, an assignment.
-The shrub test is meant to be a helpful guide for
+In fact, the shrub test can be applied rather broadly, but

 This makes the failure of the word problems sharper.
 No one would do the question on the mothballs or the triangle